Whether you’re a cyclist or a driver, we all have a role to play in sharing the road responsibly.

 - Keep a safe distance.
 Maintain at least three seconds behind cyclists and at least one metre when passing a cyclist.
 Don’t risk side-swiping or running a cyclist off the road.

 - Dooring is dangerous.
-Both drivers and passengers must shoulder check for cyclists before opening doors.
-This will help you avoid a dooring violation and fine too.
+To avoid dooring (video, 30secs) a cyclist, both drivers and passengers must shoulder check before opening doors.
+This will also help you avoid a violation and fine.